SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Methodology

+where $\alpha$ is a hyperparameter.
+Additionally, we incorporate state supervision $\textsc{L}_{\text[type]}$ into the backbone DT to enforce surface texture during ray interactions, inspired by DADT.~\cite{kimdynamics}.

-Such building blocks are housed in the training pipeline, referenced in Fig.~\ref{fig:method}: \begin{inparaenum}[\itshape i)\upshape] \item SBS Extraction: We segment each $r_k$ into set of sequential action and state type $\{(a_j,t_j)\}_k$, where $a_j=(\phi_j,\theta_j)$. \item Fib Augmentation: We generate a batch of normal Fibonacci spheres for each $a_j$ and sampled augmented ray $\mathbf{Fib}(r_k) = \hat{r_k} = \{(\hat{a_j}, t_j)\}_k$ by introducing tunable variances $(\sigma_\phi,\sigma_\theta)$ around $(\phi,\theta)$. \item Decision Sequence Formulation: We apply $R_{SBS}$ to $\mathbf{R}_{tg}$ for the augmented dataset, shuffled with GT.
-We pad the wireless RT SBS with zero sequence to a uniform length and apply DT. \item State supervision ($\textsc{L}_{type}$): In addition to training against $\textsc{L}_{ray}(r_k,r'_k)$, we introduce additional set-based supervision on a type readout of each step $t'_i$ in $r'_k$, against GT interaction type $t_k$ attributed on respective state $s_i$.
-We formulate the training loss $\textsc{L}_{t}(r'_k, F)$ of SANDWICH to be:
+We show the effectiveness of novel components, $\mathbf{Fib}(r_k)$ and $\textsc{L}_{\text[type]}$, contribute SANDWICH performance in Sec.~\ref{sec:exp}.
+The aforementioned building blocks are housed in an end-to-end training pipline, referenced in Fig.~\ref{fig:method}: \begin{inparaenum}[\itshape i)\upshape] \item SBS Sequentialization: We segment each $r_k$ into a sequence of action and state type $[(a_j,t_j)]_k$. \item Fib Augmentation: We generate a batch of normal Fibonacci spheres for each $a_j$ and sampled a set of augmented ray $\mathbf{Fib}(r_k) = \{\hat{r_k}\}$. \item Decision Sequence Formulation: We apply $R_{\text{SBS}}$ to $\bm{R}_{tg}$ for the augmented dataset, shuffled with GT.
+We pad the wireless RT SBS with zero sequence to a uniform length and apply DT. \item State supervision ($\textsc{L}_{\text[type]}$): In addition to training against $\textsc{L}_{\text{ray}}(r_k,r'_k)$, we introduce additional set-based supervision on a type readout of each step $t'_i$ in $r'_k$, against GT interaction type $t_i$ attributed on respective state $s_i$. \end{inparaenum}